 Prerequisites

-You have created a data table that meets the following conditions.
+A data table is created and meets the following requirements.
 For more information, see Create a data table.

-The time to live (TTL) is -1, or updates are disabled for the data table.
+The time to live (TTL) is set to -1, or updates are disabled for the data table.

-If you want to set a specific TTL for the search index that is not -1, you must disable updates for the data table.
+To set a TTL other than -1 for the search index, disable updates for the data table.
 The TTL of the search index must be less than or equal to the TTL of the data table.
 For more information, see Lifecycle management.

 Parameters

-When you create a search index, you must specify the table name (TableName), search index name (IndexName), and index structure (IndexSchema).
-The IndexSchema parameter includes FieldSchemas (settings for all index fields), IndexSetting (index settings), and IndexSort (pre-sorting settings for the index).
-The following table describes these parameters in detail.
+To create a search index, specify the table name (TableName), search index name (IndexName), and index schema (IndexSchema).
+The IndexSchema parameter includes FieldSchemas (field settings), IndexSetting (index settings), and IndexSort (pre-sorting settings).
+The following table describes these parameters.

 |